viragelabs/addons/avahi-reflector/README.md

 Once installation is complete, go to the **Configuration** tab:

-Set the interface you want the addon to use (default is eth0, unless you know you are using something different this is probably the correct setting).
+Set the **Interface** you want the addon to use (default is eth0, unless you know you are using something different this is probably the correct setting).

-Set the host_name as desired.
+Set the **Host Name** as desired.
 The default is **viragehub**, however you can set this to whatever you wish to allow your Home Assistant instance to be discoverable on host_name.local.

 Save your settings, return to the **Info** tab and click **Start**.
 You can check on the **Logs** tab to see that the Add-on started up correctly, you should see: